OSFD-Winter/OSFD-Backend/README.md

 Make sure to pull to merge the latest code before pushing to avoid merge conflicts

-`git pull origin master` while on your branch
+`git pull origin main` while on your branch